Maja Hoffmann: Philanthropy

 Hoffmann's philanthropy supports contemporary art, film, and environmental programmes around the world.
 In the 1990s, she worked at Luc Hoffmann's La Tour du Valat, focusing in on the breeding of the Przewalski’s horse (Equus ferus przewalskii) and she helped reintroduce them to their native Mongolia in 2004.

-She currently is active with her philanthropy at the Rencontres d'Arles in Arles, the Venice Biennale, the Serpentine Galleries in London, and Human Rights Watch in New York.
+Hoffmann currently is active with her philanthropy at the Rencontres d'Arles in Arles, the Venice Biennale, the Serpentine Galleries in London, and Human Rights Watch in New York.
 She is president of the Swiss Institute Contemporary Art New York, Fondation Vincent van Gogh Arles, Kunsthalle Zürich and Vice-President of the Emanuel Hoffmann Foundation in Switzerland, whose art collection was started by her grandparents and is now part of the Museum of Contemporary Art (Basel).

 Hoffmann also serves as a board member of Serpentine Galleries and Tate's International Council (London), New York’s New Museum, The Africa Center, and Center for Curatorial Studies, Bard College.

+Hoffmann was part of the jury which selected Clément Cogitore as winner of the Marcel Duchamp Prize in 2018.
+In 2023 Hoffmann became the first female board president for the Locarno Film Festival.

 LUMA Foundation

-In 2004, Maja Hoffmann founded the LUMA Foundation (Zurich) as a vehicle to express her ongoing artistic commitments, followed by LUMA Arles (France) in 2013, an experimental and cross-disciplinary platform dedicated to the production of exhibitions, art and ideas, research, education, and archives.
+In 2004, Hoffmann founded the LUMA Foundation (Zurich) as a vehicle to express her ongoing artistic commitments, followed by LUMA Arles (France) in 2013, an experimental and cross-disciplinary platform dedicated to the production of exhibitions, art and ideas, research, education, and archives.
 Located at the Parc des Ateliers in Arles, a former industrial site, LUMA Foundation includes a resource center designed by architect Frank Gehry; various industrial buildings rehabilitated by Annabelle Selldorf; and a public park designed by landscape architect Bas Smets.
-The site’s main building, by Gehry, opened in the summer of 2021.
+The site’s main building, the LUMA Tower by Gehry, opened in the summer of 2021.

 Hoffmann works closely with a core group of art advisors that include Tom Eccles (executive director and associate exhibition curator at the Center for Curatorial Studies, Bard College), artist Liam Gillick, curator Hans Ulrich Obrist, artist Philippe Parreno and curator Beatrix Ruf on a program of exhibitions and multidisciplinary projects presented each year in the site’s newly rehabilitated venues.

 La Chassagnette

-Hoffmann also runs the Michelin-starred organic restaurant La Chassagnette, an organic restaurant in the Camargue outside Arles.
+Hoffmann also runs the Michelin-starred organic restaurant La Chassagnette, an organic restaurant in the Camargue outside Arles whose chef is Armand Arnal.

+Personal life

+Hoffmann has two adult children with the film producer Stanley F. Buchthal, who in some of Hoffmann's films, acts as co-executive producer.
+Buchthal, who comes from Teaneck, New Jersey was a founder of the Bugle Boy company and now runs his own media company, with Liz Garbus, The Dakota Group Limited.